 According to the Methodological Expectations of Cochrane Intervention Reviews (MECIR), it is mandatory to plan the methods for identifiction of studies at the protcol level.
 In collaboration with the Information Specialist, the review authors will develop preliminary search strategies that are expected to meet the eligibility criteria for the review and ensure that relevant time periods and sources are covered.
 Preferably, searches shall not be restricted by language or publication status.

-The "Search methods for identification of studies" is part of every Cochrane protocol.
-Review authors should describe in detail in the protocol the elctronic database sources they are going to search and must provide the span of search for each one of them.
+In the "Search methods for identification of studies" part of the Cochrane protocol, review authors are expected to describe in detail all the electronic database sources planned to be searched as well as the expected time span of search for each one of them.
 The following text can be used:

-The preliminary search strategies shall be provided in an Appendix as a table with three columns, designed to show the Database source, the Date of search, and the third column is to provide the Search strategy developed for the search of the respective databases, and with one row per database.
+The preliminary search strategies shall be provided in an Appendix as a table with three columns.
+The table should show the Database source, the Date of search (Time span), and the Search strategies developed for each of the respective databases, and with one row per database.